vivaxgen/MicroHaps/README.md

 	"${SHELL}" <(curl -L https://raw.githubusercontent.com/vivaxgen/install/main/MicroHaps-pl.sh)

+Be sure you are not in a conda environemt or in the (base) conda environment prior to installing.
+To deactivate your conda environment or (base) environment, enter:

+	conda deactivate

 Copy and paste command into the command line in the folder you want the install to be saved to (we recommend you create a specific tools or software folder).
 When promted for "Pipeline base directory? [./vvg-MicroHaps]" press enter again for the install to proceed.